D4Mortal/PUBG-the-board-game-AI/README.md

-# Artificial Intelligence Project Part B - Playing a Game of *Watch Your Back* (I like to call it *pubg the board game*)
+# Artificial Intelligence Project Part B - Playing a Game of *Watch Your Back* (or I'd like to call it *pubg the board game*)

 ### COMP30024 Artificial Intelligence - Semester 1 2018